Sunday, 27 March 2016

 Sgurr Dubh 782m 4hrs 55mins

-The path eventually ran out at 420 metres so we made a beeline for the summit of Sgorr nan Lohan Uaine, its pointed peak overlooking the eponymous lochans below that shimmered in the strong sunlight.
-The lower slopes had been recently covered by snow that had tamped the grass and heather flat, the ground was liberally littered with old red sandstone outcrops and blocks.
+The path eventually ran out at 420 metres, so we made a beeline for the summit of Sgorr nan Lochan Uaine, its pointed peak overlooking the eponymous lochans below that shimmered in the strong sunlight.
+The lower slopes had been recently covered by snow that had tamped the grass and heather flat, and the ground was liberally littered with old red sandstone outcrops and blocks.
 I stopped for 15 minutes to catch up with an urgent e-mail and took the opportunity to tantalise friends confined to their workplaces by sending them a few photos.
-The final 50 metres of ascent was a steep haul-up shattered quartzite.
+The final 50 metres of ascent was a steep haul up some shattered quartzite.
 We arrived at the magnificent summit with amazing views in all directions.
-The conditions were quite benign so we had a good half hour in the sun, it is rare at any time of the year to be able to relax like this on the summits.
-Today was recompense for all those wind/rain/snow lashed days when my hands were numb and my body was telling me to keep moving.
+The conditions were quite benign, so we had a good half hour in the sun, which is rare at any time of the year to be able to relax like this on the summits.
+Today was recompense for all those wind/rain/snow-lashed days when my hands were numb and my body was telling me to keep moving.

 The guidebooks had said the quickest descent was to head west towards the Ling hut, we did and had to turn a large crag to the left.
-There was then a steep ramp down to a wee lochan and after that, it was a series of rock bands to negotiate by slithering and sliding down the rock outcrops.
+There was then a steep ramp down to a wee lochan, and after that, it was a series of rock bands to negotiate by slithering and sliding down the rock outcrops.
 It required concentration and took longer than we had anticipated to cover the 3 kilometres back to the hut and then out to the car park.
-We had been granted an exquisite day for the walk and on the journey back to Loch Carron we were eulogising about whether this had been the best walk ever.
+We had been granted an exquisite day for the walk.
+On the journey back to Lochcarron, we were eulogising about whether this had been our best walk ever.

 Liathach from the Ling hut